-Benjamin Veness is a medical officer in Melbourne, Australia.
+Benjamin Veness is a medical doctor (a child and adolescent psychiatrist) in Australia.
 Unusually for a doctor, Benjamin has a corporate background, having worked in the banking sector before changing careers.

 In the year Benjamin represented 17,000 medical students as President of the Australian Medical Students’ Association, he took a break from clinical medicine, instead studying a Master of Public Health for which he was later awarded the Edmund Barton Medal from The University of Sydney.
 He was also twice-elected to the Senate of The University of Sydney, and produced his cohort’s revue (‘Cadavatar’), raising $43,000 for charity.